Capital Gains Tax (CGT)

 In contrast, a company does not get an AEA as individuals do because it gets an indexation allowance instead.

 Special rules for Capital Gains Tax apply when you dispose of or transfer gifts or assets to:

 - your spouse or civil partner unless:

 - you and your spouse or civil partner are separated or do not live together at all in the tax year

 - you give gifts or assets to your spouse’s or civil partner’s business to sell

 So when you transfer or disposing of your assets to your spouse or civil partner (for personal use) and/or to a charity, you do not have to pay Capital Gains Tax.

 Capital gains tax advice

-Our accountants are fully qualified as well as experienced.
-Our friendly and reliable services are also flexible.
+Our accountants are fully qualified as well as experienced and very reliable.
 If you are looking for peace of mind services, then feel free to contact MW Accounting Services and we are more than happy to help.